vntero/hicontacts/README.md

 # hiContacts
-The technical challenge for the Junior Full Stack Developer position at HiJiffy
+The technical challenge for a Junior Full Stack Developer position

 # Description
 - Create server-side code with PHP using Laravel